 Having a way with words and the ability to craft evocative prose goes without saying.
 But you are not going to get very far unless you’re also organised and self-disciplined – there are budgets to be balanced, and you need to be capable of delivering accurate, engaging work on deadline – which can be stressful.
 If you get your facts muddled and leave readers puzzling over a wrong phone number or a misplaced item on a map, it doesn’t matter how wonderful your insights are.

 Practically everyone I know in this field is freelance, although some do work more consistently for one company than others.

 You need either to be single or have an understanding, flexible partner (thankfully, I do!).
-Although it can be a help, it's not always ideal having them travel along with you - it's a job you're on, not a holiday and they need to understand that and pitch in, or just be cool with what you need to do.
-Similarly when you're back at base, you're going to need the space and time to do the write up.
+Although it can be a help, it's not always ideal having them travel along with you – it's a job you're on, not a holiday, and they need to understand that and pitch in, or just be cool with what you need to do.
+Similarly when you're back at base, you're going to need the space and time to write.

 I typically spend anything between 4-6 months of each year travelling – some people do more than this, some less - depends on the type of assignments you get sent on and a person’s tolerance for long trips.
 If you're serious about making a living as a travel writer I'd be looking at least 4 months travel a year.

 It is a competitive industry – there are lots of people out there who think they can do the job and, under current economic circumstances, not a great deal of well paid work going.
 I say well-paid because it's will almost always be possible to find jobs if you're willing to work for very little or indeed nothing – but then that's not a sustainable career for anyone, and the better travel publishers do pay fairly for a job – they want a quality product after all.